 If you are a Nevada resident with a valid Nevada driver’s license and you are arrested for DUI and fail your evidentiary breath test, your license will be confiscated and your privilege to drive will be revoked for a period of 90-days.
 The police must confiscate your driver’s license and issue you 7-day temporary license.

 If you choose blood, because your results are not readily available, your license will not be confiscated.
-After your blood test results are determined, you will be notified in the mail from the DMV if and when your driving privileges has been revoked.
+After your blood test results are determined, you will be notified in the mail from the DMV if and when your driving privileges have been revoked.